 The Branch's risk culture is coherent with the Group risk culture which centered on independent balancing, reasonable risk taking, process management and risk incentives.
-Risk management system with separate front-, middle- and back-offices, and the "three lines of defense" controlled by front-office department, balanced by middle-office department and supervised by back-office department have been established as part of independent balancing between responsibilities while avoiding conflict of interest.
+Risk management system with separate front-, middle- and back-offices have been established as part of independent balancing between responsibilities while avoiding conflict of interest.
 Recognizing the importance of sound risk culture, the Branch has formulated and maintained various risk management policies and procedures and code of conduct applicable to all staff at all levels to help foster an effective on-going promotion of strong risk culture within the Branch.

 The Branch ensures that comprehensive process management shall be incorporated to risks according to the process of risk identification, measurement, monitoring, control or mitigate and reporting.
 As part of the enforcing the risk culture of the Branch, the responsibility for identifying and assessing risk lies with those who have been assigned responsible for managing business areas (Department Heads).
-The Department Heads will take primary responsibility for the identification and management of the risks in their business areas, and then report to the Chief Risk Officer (CRO), who will be responsible for the day-to-day function of monitoring the risk process.
-The CRO will report to the Deputy General Manager who supervises risk management to decide whether to include the escalated points on the next Risk Management Committee (RMC) meeting agenda based on their importance.
+The Department Heads will take primary responsibility for the identification and management of the risks in their business areas, and then report to the Deputy General Manager.